Estimated Reading Time: 14 mins

 Image by Mart Production on pexels

-However, we have the power to dictate what our life looks like despite the harsh reality of our conditions.
+However, we have the power to dictate what life looks like despite the harsh reality of our conditions.

 Image by Tima Miroshnichenko on pexels